mcfnord/rml/src/trial.md

 One of the Rules of Professional Conduct insists that statements to a large audience by a prosector about a defendant should not risk raising *public opprobrium* about the accused.
 I laugh about this term.
-It means words that make the public hate you.
-He used those words regarding me.
+It just means words that make the public hate you.
+The accused is supposed to get silence from the prosecutor, so an impartial jury can be found.

-I remembered as it happened, and throughout the many hearings and the trial, I thought, "Dude, if you'd just drop this, I'd walk away.
+I remembered throughout
+the many hearings and the trial, I thought, "Dude, if you'd just drop this, I'd walk away.
 You aren't the reason I'm here.
 You know your department got conned.
 You don't know (yet) that my own verbal cannons can train on you.
 You don't know it yet, but I, too, can raise public opprobrium toward your performance.
 You slandered me based on seven words.
 I'm taking you down based on seven years.
 Fair's fair, I guess.
 If that's how you wanna do this, OK."

 Now I've found a measure of fun and comfort assuming the persona of Fake Mark Lidquist, the self-obsessed media